vhscom/after-dark/README.md

 ## Contributing

 If you've spotted a bug or would like to make an enhancement suggestion, please [open an issue on GitHub](https://codeberg.org/vhs/after-dark/issues).
 Build something awesome with After Dark?
-[Add it to the wiki](https://codeberg.org/vhs/after-dark/wiki) for others to see.
+Have it added to the [After Dark wiki](https://codeberg.org/vhs/after-dark/wiki) for others to see.
 For general questions or support, please feel free to [reach out directly](https://vhsllc.com/contact).

 ## License